 Training and communication

-As a result of Covid-19 restrictions Driscoll's was hampered in key actions such as face-to-face staff and supplier training.
-As restrictions lift we intend to continue our training.
+As a result of Covid-19 restrictions again in 2021, Driscoll's was hampered in key actions such as face-to-face staff and supplier training.
+As restrictions continue to lift we intend to continue our training.